Traffic-Alpha/iLLM-TSC/README.md

 cd TSC-HARLA
 python sb3_ppo.py
 ```
-- The training results are shown in the figure
+The training results are shown in the figure, and weight has been uploaded in 'models'.

 <div align=center>
 <img width="90%" src="./assets/train_result.png" />
 </div>
-- Weight has been uploaded in 'models'

-RL model can be checked:
+The RL model training results can be checked by the following code.
 ```bash
 python eval_rl_agent.py
 ```
 ### Try RL+LLM
-- Add you own KEY at 'utils/config.yaml'
+With the RL model trained (or with the provided weights), you can use LLM to test the entire framework.
+Before you can use it, you need to have your own KEY and fill it in the 'utils/config.yaml'.
 ```bash
 OPENAI_PROXY:
 OPENAI_API_KEY:
 ```
-- Then can try HARLA
+The entire framework can be run with the following code.
 ```bash
 python rl_llm_tsc.py
 ```